Find FAQs and responses regarding ICHM's plans during the COVID-19 outbreak.

 ICHM also delivers outstanding career prospects with 95% of students securing jobs in the industry immediately after graduation.
 The structure of ICHM’s programs whereby students undertake a 21-week study semester with a 20 to 25 week industry placement (often paid) contributes to ICHM graduates’ employability.

-The Adelaide based International College of Hotel Management operated as a family-owned business until January 2017 when Charles Darwin University (CDU) acquired the College.
+The Adelaide based International College of Hotel Management operated as a family-owned business until January 2017 when Charles Darwin University (CDU) acquired the College; and in early 2020 UP Education, the largest private education provider in New Zealand, acquired ICHM from CDU.

 ICHM offers undergraduate and post graduate business, hotel and hospitality management degrees.
 The College has also established a reputation for philanthropy, providing scholarships for gifted, talented and financially challenged students.
 To date, the value of these scholarships is worth more than $3 million.